ddrcode/maiko/README.md

 # Maiko

 A lightweight, topic-based actor library for Tokio.
-Unlike many actor libraries (like Actix or Ractor), that are inspired by Erlang/Akka, Maiko focuses and maximum decoupling and is bringing distributed system patterns (like event broker, topics, etc) to local actor model.
+Unlike many actor libraries (like Actix or Ractor), that are inspired by Erlang/Akka, Maiko focuses on maximum decoupling and is bringing distributed system patterns (like event broker, topics, etc) to local actor model.

 From code perspective it tries to be non-invasive and lets you implement the code your way (or, well - Tokio way).